-When the inverter is operating normally and supplying AC load(s), the GREEN "POWER" LED (2, Fig 6.1) and the Status LED on the GFCI (5C in Fig 6.1) will be lighted Green.
-Please see under "Protections" (Section 10) and "Troubleshooting Guide" (Section 11) for symptoms of abnormal operation.
+When the inverter is operating normally and supplying AC load(s), the Status LED (2, Fig 6.1) and the Status LED on the GFCI (4C in Fig 6.1) will be lighted Green.

+In case of abnormal operation of the unit, the Status LED (2, Fig 6.1) will turn orange and Buzzer will be sounded.
+Please see under "Protections" (Section 10) and "Trouble- shooting Guide" (Section 11) for symptoms of abnormal operation.